mckennapsean/dissertation/content/03-framework.md

-In this chapter, we present an overview of the **design activity framework**, a flexible structure meant to guide a novice designer through the real-world, multilinear, and iterative  process of developing a visualization for a specific problem or application domain.
+In this chapter, we present an overview of the **design activity framework**, a flexible structure meant to guide a novice designer through the real-world, iterative, and multilinear process of developing a visualization for a specific problem or application domain.
 We envision the framework as a lens that a novice designer could use to orient themselves within the design process, to choose useful methods, to make appropriate design decisions, and to analyze and